Explore your mortgage options

-But there may be circumstances where you may need to back out of a sale but there are no contingencies that you can exercise.
+But there may be circumstances where you need to back out of a sale, but there are no contingencies you can exercise.

 In that case, you may have to walk away and wave goodbye to your earnest money deposit.
-But, depending on the situation, you might run the risk of being sued by the seller.
+And, depending on the situation, you might run the risk of being sued by the seller.

-The seller may feel that they’re owed money for expenses (like releasing fees) since they took their house off the market for you.
+The seller may feel they’re owed money for expenses since they took their house off the market for you.
 Maybe they kept their house off the market during a peak selling season.
 Maybe backing out has delayed their ability to sell their home and find a new one for themselves.

 Backing Out With Style

-Buying a home is a big, big decision.
+Buying a home is a big decision.
 It’s not unusual to feel uncertain at any point in the home buying journey.
 This is when working with real estate professionals helps.
-Talk to your real estate agent before you make any decisions – big or small.
+Before backing out of buying a house, talk to your real estate agent and be honest about the reasons why you want out.
 It’s their job to protect your interests.
-And they can help you figure out if you’re making the right decisions for the right reasons.
+And they can help you figure out if you’re making the right decision.

 If you do decide to back out of buying a home, take advantage of all your legal options.
-That’s why they’re there in the first place – to protect you.
 It also helps to treat the seller as you would want to be treated if it was your home on the market.

 Rocket Mortgage® lets you get to house hunting sooner.